policybot2020/policybot2020/README.md

 8) Pay more attention to the bedrock of 'official statistics' and the sometimes heroic statisticians who try to protect them.
 9) Look under the hood of any beautiful charts/graphs being shared with you
 10) Be curious, NOT defensive. ask how we might be mistaken, whether the facts have changed
-11) Constantly update your 'model' that makes up your beliefs & projects your reality of the world.
+- LASTLY,  Constantly update your 'model' that makes up your beliefs & projects your reality of the world.

 # What we are looking for:
 - 🔭 We are currently working on foreign diplomacy modeling, democratic bipolarization modeling, autocracy policy forecasting